Hurdock/headless-cms/README.md

 # Headless CMS

-Web application created using a Back-End Node.js HTTP server using Express.js (With MongoDB as database) & Front-end using Vue.js framework.
+This web application has been created using Express.js (MongoDB as DB) & Vue.js.

 To-Do:
 * User Authentication system with Ranks.